NCSU-IEEE-Robotics/.github/profile/readme.md

 ### We have three subteams
 * **Electrical** - This group develops circuit boards, sensors, transducers, and low level firmware for the robot.
 We use [PlatformIO](https://platformio.org/), the [Arduino IDE](https://www.arduino.cc/en/software), and other specialized tools to develop low level C/C++ code for various microcontroller platforms.
 We use [KiCAD](https://www.kicad.org/) for our schematic and PCB layout needs.
 If you love embedded systems, this one's for you
 * **Hardware** - Charged with designing and building all the structural components of our bot, these folks do everything from CAD simulations to 3D printed parts and metalwork.
-The hardware subteam also updates our robot's test course each year to match SoutheastCon standards.
 We do our CAD work in [SolidWorks](https://www.solidworks.com/)
 * **Software** - The brains of the bot; this subteam controls all things autonomous, maintaining the ROS [(Robot Operating System)](https://www.ros.org/) core that processes sensor data and drives the robot.
 If you love strategizing, optimizing, and developing complex subroutines for robot systems, you'll fit right in here!

 <br>

 # Join Us
 We always welcome new members of *any background;* we'll help you learn whatever you want or need to know and don't expect you to have any experience or be an ECE student to participate. <br>
-And don't require any applications or heavy time commitments; your classes come first, and we're here to have fun after!
+There are no applications or heavy time commitments; your classes come first, and we're here to have fun after!

-You can join our club and view our organization roster via the **[NCSU Get Involved portal](https://getinvolved.ncsu.edu/organization/ieee)**
+You can join our club and view the organization roster via the **[NCSU Get Involved portal](https://getinvolved.ncsu.edu/organization/ieee)**

 Be sure to join our **[Discord server!](https://discord.gg/w67fRx7bdP)** It's our main hub of communication